sitruks/ski2sea_api/README.md

 ## Node Express App WDC Example

     This is my first run at building a Tableau WDC.
+After trying out just about every Tableau example (./webdataconnector/Examples), I ended up modeling the app after the OAuthProxyExample Express App example.

-For this example, I chose to connect to the Ski to Sea API, referenced below.
+    This WDC connects to the Ski to Sea API, referenced below.

-    The files are divided between local (dev) and production folders.
-The live connector is hosted via the 'prod' folder, but can access it here:

-The hardest part of the project was to determine which example to start from.
-I ended up testing just about every project from the Tableau WDC Github, and after running into a persistent issue with CORS realized the easiest solution required a node express app.

 ## References
 - https://skitosea.com/results